We’re here to help end HIV transmission among gay and homosexually active men by helping them test often, treat early and stay safe.

 You may not know you’ve contracted HIV, but in the early stages of a new HIV infection the amount of HIV virus in your body (viral load) is very high.
 Having a high viral load greatly increases the risk of HIV transmission.
 This is why HIV is more likely to be transmitted by people who don’t know they’ve got HIV and during the early stages of their infection.

-That’s why it’s so important to test regularly and get onto treatment early.
+It’s important to test regularly and, in the case of a positive result, get onto treatment early.
 If you know your HIV status, you can make informed choices about your health, including HIV treatment and sexual health.

 Find Out More